nikslab/niks-mailerlite/README.md

 3. Create database `niks_mailerlite` on local MySQL
 4. Create a user/password with access to `niks_mailerlite` database
-5. Import database structure in from `db/database.sql` with something like `mysql -uuser -p niks_mailerlite < db/database.sql` (adjust as needed)
+5. Import database structure in from `db/database.sql` with something like `mysql -umyuser -p niks_mailerlite < db/database.sql` (adjust as needed)
 6. Edit `.env` as needed.
-Root password can be ignored in this case.
+Root password can be ignored in this case, it is there for Docker only.
+Make sure to change the `MYSQL_HOSTNAME` to **localhost** as the default for this is also optimized for Docker.
 7. Point your web server directory (Apache or nginx) to `src` directory

 ## Usage

 1. Open http://localhost/
-2. Click on "Populate database with random e-mails in bulk".
+2. Click on *Populate database with random e-mails in bulk*.
 This will allow you to quickly add a bunch of e-mail addresses to the database, you can use the random once provided and/or add yours.
 One e-mail address per line.
 It also serves as a test.
-Note: some e-mail addresses are pre-configured as duplicates on purpose.
+Note: some e-mail addresses are pre-configured as duplicates on purpose, it servers as a test.
 You can click on Submit many times; it should fail with "Already exists" after the first time with the same input.
-3. Click on "Search Subscriber".
+3. Click on *Search Subscriber* from the index page.
 You can just Search to browse with pagination.
 4. Otherwise test as needed.
 Adding one subscriber is done on the "Add subscriber" page.
+Navigation is at the top of the page.

 ## Answers to questions in the task